Spatial ability: Vocational applications

+Spatial visualization is especially important in science and technology.
 Researchers have found that spatial ability plays an important role in advanced educational credentials in science, technology, engineering, and mathematics (STEM).
 From studies, it has been indicated that the probability of getting an advanced degree in STEM increases in positive relation to the level of one's spatial ability.
 For example, a 2009 study published in the Journal of Educational Psychology found that 45% of those with STEM PhDs were within top percentage of high spatial ability in a group of 400,000 participants who were analyzed for 11 years since they were in the 12th grade.
 Only less than 10% of those with STEM PhDs were below the top quarter in spatial ability during adolescence.
 The researchers then concluded how important spatial ability is for STEM and as a factor in achieving advanced educational success in that field.

-Spatial visualization is especially important in science and technology.
-For example, an astronomer must visually imagine the structures of a solar system, and the path of the bodies within it.
-An engineer must visually imagine the motions of the parts of a machine or building that they are assigned to work with.
-Chemists must be able to understand formulas which are essentially abstract models supposed to represent spatial dynamics of molecules, and thus spatial skills are important in visualizing the molecule models that are needed in the formulas.
-Spatial manipulation ability is also important in the field of structural geology, when visually imagining how rocks change through time, such as migration of a magma body through crust or progressive folding of a strati-graphic succession.
-Another spatial visualization skill known as visual penetrative ability is important in geology as it requires geologists to visualize what is inside of a solid object based on past knowledge.

 Current literature also indicates that mathematics involves visuo-spatial processing.
 Studies have found that gifted students in math, for instance, perform better in spatial visualization than non-gifted students.
-A 2008 review published in the journal of Neuroscience Biobehavioural Reviews found evidence that visuo-spatial processing is intuitively involved in many aspects of processing numbers and calculating in math.
-For example, meaning of a digit in a multi-digit number is coded following spatial information given its relation to its position within the number.
+A 2008 review published in the journal Neuroscience & Biobehavioural Reviews found that visuo-spatial processing was involved in mathematical reasoning.
 Another study found that numerical estimation might rely on integrating different visual-spatial cues (diameter, size, location, measurement) to infer an answer.
 A study published in 2014 also found evidence that mathematical calculation relies on the integration of various spatial processes.
 Another 2015 study published in the journal of Frontiers in Psychology also found that numerical processing and arithmetic performance may rely on visual perceptual ability.

 A 2007 study published in the journal of Cognitive Science also found that spatial visualization ability is crucial for solving kinematic problems in physics.
 Nonetheless, current literature indicates that spatial abilities specifically mental rotation, is crucial for achieving success in various fields of chemistry, engineering and physics.